mossgreen/mossgreen.github.io/_posts/2020-01-02-AWS-Services-Networking.md

 ### Network Access Control List, NACLs

-It's another layer of security that acts as a stateless firewall on a subnet level.
+It's another layer of security that acts as a stateless firewall on a **subnet level** (higer than instance level).

 - NACLs operate at layer 4 of the OSI model (TCP/UDP and below).
 - A subnet has to be associated with a NACL - either the VPC default or a custom NACL